ataylor89/weatherforecast/README.md

 The web browser establishes a connection with a web server.
 A connection is uniquely defined by a pair of sockets.
 Each socket has the form ipaddr:port, where ipaddr is an IP address and port is a port number.

 I think that the word *socket* comes from electrical engineering.
 We connect a computer to a source of electricity by plugging the computer into a socket.
-The connection between a wall socket and a socket in a computer allows for electricity to flow into a computer.
+The connection between a wall socket and a computer socket allows for electricity to flow into a computer.

 In order to exchange data between two computers, we create a connection.
 The two computers communicate according to a protocol.
 One defition of protocol is this: a protocol is a set of rules.
 We can think of a communication protocol as a set of rules for communication.